 Bonnie and Eugene (Gene) L’Etoile began farming part time in 1977 on 11 acres of rented land that nobody else wanted.
 Over the next few years their acreage increased to 85 acres, but their farming remained part time as Gene worked full time as an engineer in advanced underwater combat systems and Bonnie taught at the University of Rhode Island.
 In 1986, Bonnie and Gene decided to continue generations of farming (from Bonnie’s side of the family) and go into agriculture full time.
 They bought a former dairy farm in Northfield, MA and started the current location of Four Star Farms, Inc. They continue the work they started in 1986 and are always eager to try something new.
 Together, Bonnie and Gene have raised two sons on the farm, Jacob and Nathan, both of whom live on the farm with their respective families and are actively involved in different aspects of agriculture.

-Elizabeth (Liz) L’Etoile married into the L’Etoile family and is our Director of Sales and Marketing.
-Using her social work background Liz strives to create strong and long lasting relationships with our customers; expand our sales potential across various industries; and educate consumers on the benefits of buying food locally.
+Liz L’Etoile married into the L’Etoile family and is our Director of Sales and Marketing.
+Using her social work background Liz strives to create strong and long lasting relationships with our customers; expand our sales potential across various industries; and educate consumers on the benefits of buying and sourcing products locally.

 L2R: Colin Jr., Layman, Gene, Colin, Ian, Jacob, and Cam.

 We couldn’t do what we do without our hard working crew: Colin, Colin Jr., Layman, Ian and Cam!
 This picture is from the last day of our 2020 hop harvest, which is always an all-out group effort to complete.
 Cheers to the people that get the job done!